turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-vault-dapp.md

 ```
 cGLD => 5
 cUSD => 10
+cEUR => 10
 ```
+you can verify your balance in [Alfajores Blockscout](https://alfajores-blockscout.celo-testnet.org/) searching you `address`.

 We are finally done with this section.
 We are getting closer by the minute.